Q. How do I open an HPO file to collect letters of recommendation?

 Q. How do I release letters in my HPO file to professional schools?

 The HPO has release forms for medical (MD & DO), dental, and graduate schools.
 The forms are available on our website (hpo.rutgers.edu) under HPO Forms.
 Completed forms may be mailed, emailed as pdfs, or faxed to our office.
-Once received, it may take a week or more for the release to be processed so please plan accordingly.
+Once received, it may take two weeks or more for the release to be processed so please plan accordingly.